-Since all of the recycled paper beads are strung by volunteer labor, we are able to pass 100% of the profit to our Clean Water Program.
+Since all the recycled paper beads are strung by volunteer labor, we can pass 100% of the profit to our Clean Water Program.
 Each bracelet purchased is 1/5 of the cost of the water filter system.
-Therefore, a JUST ONE bracelet is able to provide 200,000 gallons of clean water; that translates into 5 people for 10 years!
-Each water filter provides up to 1,000,000 gallons of CLEAN, SAFE water for 25 people for 10 years!
+Therefore, each bracelet provides 200,000 gallons of clean water; that translates into five people for ten years!
+Each water filter provides up to 1,000,000 gallons of CLEAN, SAFE water for 25 people for ten years!

-We use all the bracelet funds to purchase water filters and distribute them to communities in Kenya that already have access to water but need an easy way to clean it.
+We use all the bracelet funds to purchase water filters and distribute them to Kenya’s communities that already have water access but need an easy way to clean it.
 We have distributed the filters in orphanages, schools, hospitals and clinics, rescue centers, and communities throughout Southern and Western Kenya.
-The funds generated by the recycled paper bracelets alone have allowed us to distribute over 1600 water filters since the start of the program in late 2014.
-This has provided over 40,000 people with clean water for life!
+The funds generated by the recycled paper bracelets alone have allowed us to distribute over 2800 water filters since the start of the program in late 2014.
+This has provided over 70,000 people with clean water for life!
 Changing the world isn’t so hard after all!